Khalistan movement: United Kingdom

 In February 2008, BBC Radio 4 reported that the Chief of the Punjab Police, NPS Aulakh, alleged that militant groups were receiving money from the British Sikh community.
 The same report included statements that although the Sikh militant groups were poorly equipped and staffed, intelligence reports and interrogations indicated that Babbar Khalsa was sending its recruits to the same terrorist training camps in Pakistan used by Al Qaeda.

 Lord Bassam of Brighton, then Home Office minister, stated that International Sikh Youth Federation (ISYF) members working from the UK had committed "assassinations, bombings, and kidnappings" and were a "threat to national security."

-The ISYF is listed in the UK as a "Proscribed Terrorist Group" but it has not been included in the list of terrorist organisations by the United States Department of State.
-It was also added to the US Treasury Department terrorism list on 27 June 2002.
+The group's past attacks included assassinations, bombings, and kidnappings, mainly directed against Indian officials and interests.
+The ISYF was proscribed by the UK on 29 March 2001 under the Terrorism Act 2000, along with 20 other organisations.
+Though not included in the list of terrorist organisations by the United States Department of State, it was added to the US Treasury Department terrorism list on 27 June 2002.

-Andrew Gilligan, reporting for the London Evening Standard, stated that the Sikh Federation (UK) is the "successor" of the ISYF, and that its executive committee, objectives, and senior members ... are largely the same.
+Andrew Gilligan, reporting for the London Evening Standard, stated that the Sikh Federation (UK) is the "successor" of the ISYF, and that its executive committee, objectives, and senior members are largely the same.

 The Vancouver Sun reported in February 2008 that Dabinderjit Singh was campaigning to have both the Babbar Khalsa and International Sikh Youth Federation de-listed as terrorist organisations.
 It also stated of Public Safety Minister Stockwell Day that "he has not been approached by anyone lobbying to delist the banned groups".
 Day is also quoted as saying "The decision to list organisations such as Babbar Khalsa, Babbar Khalsa International, and the International Sikh Youth Federation as terrorist entities under the Criminal Code is intended to protect Canada and Canadians from terrorism."
+In the UK, however, the ISYF was removed from the list of proscribed organisations in March 2016, after the Home Secretary concluded there was insufficient evidence to show the group remained concerned in terrorism.
 There are claims of funding from Sikhs outside India to attract young people into these pro-Khalistan militant groups.